Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: April 15th

-The Sarah Elizabeth Klenke Memorial Scholarship was founded in 2001 by William and Deborah Klenke to honor their vibrant 19-year-old daughter whose life ended in a tragic car accident.
-Annually, the $1,000 non-renewable award is given to high school graduates or GED holders who are enrolling full-time in education majors with a minimum 2.0 GPA while participating on a varsity athletic team or Junior ROTC chapter.
+The Sarah Elizabeth Klenke Memorial Scholarship was founded in 2001 by William and Deborah Klenke.
+It honors their vibrant 19-year-old daughter whose life ended in a tragic car accident.
+The $1,000 non-renewable award is given to high school graduates or GED holders who are enrolling full-time in education majors.
+They must have a minimum 2.0 GPA while participating on a varsity athletic team or Junior ROTC chapter.

 Contact